Ph.D. in French Studies, New York University (2005)

 Certificate in West European Studies, University of Pittsburgh (1990)

-I serve as the Special Features Editor for the interdisciplinary journal French Politics, Culture and Society (http://journals.berghahnbooks.com/fpcs/).
-Our upcoming Winter 2012 issues features a dossier on the Spring 2012 French presidential elections.
+I serve on the Editorial Board of the interdisciplinary journal French Politics, Culture and Society (http://journals.berghahnbooks.com/fpcs/).

 N. Rudolph (2010). "'Who Should Be the Author of a Dwelling?'
 Architects versus Housewives in 1950s France".
 In K.H.
-Adler & Carrie Hamilton (Eds.).
-Homes and Homecomings: Gendered Histories of Domesticity and Return. (pp. 87-105).
-Chichester, United Kingdom: John Wiley and Sons.
+Adler & Carrie Hamilton, eds., Homes and Homecomings: Gendered Histories of Domesticity and Return (Chichester, United Kingdom: John Wiley and Sons), 87-105.

 Rudolph, N. (2012), Architecture as a Portal to the Teaching of French Language and Literature.
 The French Review, 85.3, 508-518.